NFS Storage for Linux-KVM

-By default, Platform9 assumes certain locations on your Linux server for storage of virtual machine data and image catalog data.
+By default, PMO assumes certain locations on your linux server for storage of virtual machine data and image catalog data.
 However, you can customize these locations to better suit your environment.

 Steps to Perform On the NFS Server

 Step 1 - Create and Export Shared Directories

 Create two separate directories, one for virtual machine storage and another for image catalog storage.
 Let us assume that you want to create the directories, instances and imagelibrary for virtual machine storage and image catalog storage respectively.
 Run the following commands to create instances and imagelibrary directories under the /pf9 directory on your NFS server.

 mkdir -p /pf9/instances mkdir /pf9/imagelibrary